FAQ

 Note: it is not necessary to provide the source code of undefined functions that are not reached by any analyses.

 GitHub owner (admin) rights over the project are required for setting up the continuous analysis of such project.
 The same permissions are required for canceling or restarting an analysis, or removing a project.
-Read about organization projects

 The steps for setting up the continuous analysis of such project are the same as for an individual project, except you must be an owner of the GitHub organization and TrustInSoft CI must have access to this organization.
-Read the article

 Adding an organization to TrustInSoft CI is required for analyzing projects that belong to a GitHub organization account.
 For this, you must be an owner of the organization and grant TrustInSoft CI access to this organization.
-Read the article

-Not yet.
-Contact us to get the latest information.
+Not yet. to get the latest information.